Nasiraei/pft-radial-mri-magma-2025/README.md

 ## 🛡 License

-This project is licensed under the MIT License.
-You are free to use, modify, and distribute this code for **academic and non-commercial research purposes**, with proper attribution.
+This project is licensed under the MIT License  **with the restriction** that you are free to use, modify, and distribute this code for **academic and non-commercial research purposes**, with proper attribution.

 > **Note**: This license does **not** grant any rights under any patent.
 > The underlying method is protected by **US Patent No. US9835708B2 **.